UoB-COMSM0166/2025-group-20/README.md

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

+We've actually already written all of this!
+Will find a way of structuring it more succinctly at some point in this section :)
 ### Design

 - 15% ~750 words